 Democracy requires meaningful political participation from all groups in its society, and the Immigrant Council of Ireland is delighted to announce a training programme for migrant election candidates.

-‘Migrant Electoral Empowerment’ offers insightful online training with clear information on preparing, designing and implementation practices required to run and manage election campaigns.
-This is open to all migrants interested in running in the 2024 local elections, including those with no prior experience in electoral politics.
-Participants are encouraged to adapt, personalise, plan and create their own individual election campaigns along the way.
+The programme was open to all migrants interested in running in the 2024 local elections, including those with no prior experience in electoral politics.
+Participants were encouraged to adapt, personalise, plan and create their own individual election campaigns along the way.

 - Irish political system;